Frequently Asked Questions

 If you get a request to connect, you can either accept or politely decline.
 Should the other person persist in sending you messages or pressure you to connect, you can report it to the police who will give you further guidance.

 Could you share my promotion/request with everyone on your database?

 No. Under my Company Privacy (GDPR) Policy, I do not allow the use of my database for promotions or other purposes by external parties.

 Can I pick your brain about something?
 It won't take long.

-No. All my business services and work time have to be paid for.
-I had over 124,826 requests to-date with so-called 'small' requests, each taking up at least 15-30 minutes of my time (124,826 x 15 = 31,206.5 hours, about unpaid 780 full-time unpaid working weeks).
-I do need to pay my bills at the end of the month as a priority.
-There are plenty free course courses out there to help you learn Gaelic as well as a great choice of learning providers offering paid courses with tutors who can help with these questions.
+No. All my business services and work time have to be paid for, just like you get paid for all the work you do.
+I had over 124,826 requests to-date with so-called 'small' requests, each taking up at least 15-30 minutes of my time (about 780 full-time unpaid working weeks).
+We are a business and need to pay our bills at the end of the month as a priority to survive.
+There are plenty free courses out there to help you learn Gaelic as well as a great choice of learning providers offering courses with tutors who are paid to help with your questions.

 Could you help me with a project?

 If the project is mutually beneficial and isn't a conflict of interest with the running of my own business, I will review the offer of a collaboration.
 As my business works at full capacity, there may not be enough time available to take on projects from third parties.

 At the moment, we don't have the capacity to hire anyone.
 We do sub-contract projects and give work referrals where possible.